 Your local assessor’s office, often at the county level, keeps the records of all properties under its jurisdiction and can be a valuable resource for information regarding a home’s ownership history and legal record.

-While some assessor’s offices require an in-person visit in order to access property records for free, most are available and searchable online for easy access of current information.
+While some assessor’s offices require an in-person visit to access property records for free, most are available and searchable online for easy access of current information.
 Many online records show current property owners, land and structure values and assessed value for tax purposes.
 You may also find a legal description of the property and previous deeds documenting the sale of the property.

 If you don’t see extended historical documents about your property, reach out to the local assessor’s office to see if it’s possible to have that information made available to you.
 Some offices charge a fee to make copies of documents and send them to you if you can’t visit in person.